En / Ru

 Somewhere beyond the fog

 It is quite difficult to answer the question: why do I need to go to the Shantar Islands?
-Yet the answers seem to be quite common: to watch whales and pinniped rookeries; literally to travel behind the edge of beyond; to check out the coast of the Sea of Okhotsk, to step on the land of islands which only few people have visited.
+Yet the answers seem to be quite common: to watch whales and pinniped rookeries; literally to travel behind the edge of beyond; to check out the coast of the Sea of Okhotsk, to step on the land of islands which only a few people have visited.
 Despite the storms, fog, humidity and chilly weather, adventurers make the difficult and very expensive journey, which is almost comparable to the migration route of whales.
-It seems that there is no philosophical reason, like - to find yourself and reboot.
+It seems that there is no philosophical reason, like — to find yourself and reboot.
 A trip there is pure adventure, which most people miss in their ordinary life.
 So, here I am telling you about all the locations I managed to visit on the Shantar Islands.

 • Orange-fact